Terminology Governance Guide

 , or (optional)alias

-or (optional)abbreviation
+or (optional)acronym

 of the term definition used to reference